-The overall remuneration structure remains unchanged from the prior year:
+The overall remuneration structure remains similar to the prior year except for a new Long-Term Incentive scheme:

-- > Senior executive fixed remuneration packages in line with those paid for roles with equivalent responsibilities by companies of a similar market capitalisation; - > A Short-Term Incentive (STI) payable only on achievement of annual financial and strategic targets; - > A Long-Term Incentive (LTI) paid in the form of performance rights potentially converting to deferred vesting shares, based on the following:

-50 per cent dependent on exceeding financial targets over a three-year strategic planning cycle; and - 50 per cent dependent on market performance relative to the ASX 200 over the same three-year cycle; - > No benefit under the LTI plan is payable if the Group's hurdle return is not achieved each year; and - > There continues to be no termination benefits payable under any contract.
+- > Senior executive fixed remuneration packages in line with those paid for roles with equivalent responsibilities by companies of a similar market capitalisation; - > A Short-Term Incentive (STI) payable only on achievement of annual financial and strategic targets; - > A Long-Term Incentive (LTI) paid in the form of performance rights potentially converting to shares after a three-year performance period, based on the following: - 50 per cent dependent on exceeding financial targets over a three-year performance period; and - 50 per cent dependent on market performance relative to the ASX 200 over the same three-year performance period; - > No benefit under the LTI plan is payable if the Group's Return on Equity target is not achieved for the three-year performance period; and - > There continues to be no termination benefits payable under any contract.

 The remuneration structure ensures that if the Group underperforms its earnings and / or return targets, no STI will be payable to executives.
-Underperformance over the medium-term will also result in no performance rights under the LTI converting to deferred vesting shares.
+Underperformance over the longer-term will also result in no performance rights under the LTI converting to shares.

 The Board believes that the Group's remuneration framework is designed to support and align with the business strategy and encourages executives to maximise performance in the best interests of shareholders.
-The at-risk components of remuneration are tied to measures that reflect the successful execution of the Group's business strategy in both the short- and long-term.
+The at-risk components of remuneration are tied to measures that reflect the successful execution of the Group's business strategy in both the short and long-term.